NiceTSY/nice-cypher-add-ons/README.md

 ## Installation

-Copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):
+Either use the Foundry Install-Module dialogue and look for "**Nice(TSY) Cypher System Add-ons**" or copy the following Manifest URL into it (it can be found on the Setup menu of the Foundry VTT application):

 https://raw.githubusercontent.com/NiceTSY/nice-cypher-add-ons/master/module.json